 Estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognised in the period in which the estimates are revised and in any future periods affected.

-Information about critical judgements in applying accounting policies that have the most significant effect on the amounts recognised in the financial statements is included in Note 4 - Investment in Joint Ventures.
+Information about critical judgements in applying accounting policies that have the most significant effect on the amounts recognised in the financial statements is included in note 4 - impairment of joint ventures: key assumptions underlying recoverable amounts.